aedoardo1990/Master_Human_Nature/README.md

 ### Lighthouse testing

-Here below the score resulting from Lighthouse testing for the website.
+Here below the score resulting from Lighthouse testing for the Website.

 ![Lightouse-Desktop](./assets/images/readme_images/Lightouse_testing_Desktop.png)

-And the following the result for the mobile version.
+And the following the result for the Mobile version.

 ![Lightouse-Mobile](./assets/images/readme_images/Lightouse_testing_Mobile.png)

 ### Form testing

-The form has tested to ensure that it will not submit without the required fields being filled out - First Name, Last Name, Email-Address.
+The form has been tested to ensure that it will not submit without the required fields being filled out - First Name, Last Name, Email-Address.

 ### Browser testing